Lyellr88/MARM-Protocol/HANDBOOK.md

 - Removed ambiguous automation.
 - Added "Your Objective" and "Safe Guard Check."
 - Expanded `/log` and `/notebook` commands for better control.

+## V1.5
+## Features for chatbot release
+- **Save and revisit chat sessions** - Name and organize your conversations
+- **Start new chats instantly** - Fresh conversations with one click
+- **Built-in token counter** - Track your LLM usage
+- **Dark mode and custom backgrounds** - Easy on the eyes for long sessions
+- **Command menu for advanced control** - Quick access to all MARM features
+- **Notebook for persistent user knowledge** - Store your own notes and project data
+- **Session persistence** - Your chat stays active even if you refresh or close the page
+- **Voice synthesis** - Listen to MARM responses (Chrome/Edge recommended)
+- **Real-time MARM protocol** - All commands work exactly as documented
+- **No setup required** - Just open and start chatting
+- **Professional error handling** - Clear feedback when things go wrong

 </details>